 UMMC is committed to providing safe and secure facilities for patients and visitors.
 Police protection is available 24 hours a day, and emergency stations are located at various locations across campus and in the stadium parking lot.
 Hospital doors are closed from 9 p.m. to 6:00 a.m.
 A visitor’s pass (obtained from the patient’s nursing staff) and photo ID are required for after-hours admittance.

-Yes, UMMC internally offers Spanish Interpreters/Translators and a Choctaw Liaison, Monday through Friday, 8 a.m. to 4:30 p.m.
+Yes, UMMC internally offers Spanish interpreters/translators and a Choctaw liaison from 8 a.m.-4:30 p.m.
+Monday-Friday.

 We also provide the language line which offers 24/7 access to: